 Applying for the Online Master's Program

-You must complete applications both to the University and the Occupational Therapy department.
+You must complete applications to both the University and the Occupational Therapy department.
 Specific doucments are required for each application.
 Please see below for detailed information about the application process.
 The Graduate Record Examination (GRE) is not required for admission.
-Contact Rima Nemechek for any questions.
+Contact DMS Assistant for any questions.

 - Applying to the University